 The eighth and the tenth United Nation Sustainable Development Goal (Decent Work and Economy Growth, and Reduce Inequality) also emphasized the importance of fair employment and promoting equality regardless of race, religion and disabilities.
-However, the visually impaired/blind graduates and graduates with other disabilities in Malaysia is unable to secure dignified jobs or treated with fare employment.
+However, the visually impaired/blind and other disabled graduates in Malaysia is unable to secure dignified jobs or treated with fare employment.
 As reported by former welfare minister, Datuk Seri Rohani Abdul Karim in a news report on Berita Harian Online in 2017, the civil servant who are disabled were only 0.24% out of 1.6 million, and the disabled workforce in private sectors was expected to have an even lower percentage.
 This problem is further elaborated by Firdaus Hassan, an officer in the Counselling unit in the University of Malaya, whom himself is a disabled person.
-In a news report in Astro Awani in 2018, he stated that finding a job for a disabled graduate is difficult as there are discriminations and doubts about the ability of a disabled person in the industries.
+In a news report in Astro Awani in 2018, he stated that finding a job for a disabled graduate is difficult as there are discriminations and doubts about their ability.
 Tiun has also confirmed the issue as discussed in his research entitled Challenges Faced by Malaysians with Disabilities in the World in 2013.
 An article on the World Economic Forum further justified that many of the religions in the region promote the value of charity and kindness, which results in sympathy towards the less fortunate.
 This societal environment raises the disabled to be dependent on the family; and leaves both the society and the disabled feeling like they do not have the skills and capabilities to thrive.